install#

 Errors & troubleshooting#

-• Unsupported v1 agent graph under --frozen.
-If a legacy v1 lockfile cannot represent the requested agent dependency graph, rerun agentpm install without --frozen to regenerate agent.lock v2.
+• Unsupported older lock under --frozen.
+If an older lockfile cannot represent the requested Skill-aware graph, rerun agentpm install without --frozen to regenerate agent.lock v3.

 • Frozen mismatch.
 If --frozen fails, you’re attempting to change the resolved set.
 Remove --frozen or commit the intended updates first.